NEhIL06/DroneFleet/README.md

 | **Safety** | Emergency abort with reason logging and automatic drone release. |
 | **Analytics** | Aggregated data processing for mission and organization-level reports. |

 ---

-## 🤖 AI Tool Usage

-This project was developed using a "Human-in-the-loop" AI-assisted workflow.

-- **Claude 3.5 Sonnet**: Used for architectural brainstorming, complex logic implementation, and documentation.
-- **Cursor AI**: Leveraged for rapid prototyping, code refactoring, and boilerplate generation.

-> [!NOTE]
-> All AI-generated code was rigorously reviewed, tested, and refined by a human engineer to ensure it meets production standards for safety, performance, and maintainability.

----